View of Mount Hood seen next to Trillium Lake

 What additional training have you undertaken?

-My residency in psychiatry at Mount Sinai Hospital included thousands of hours of education, training, and direct supervision across various practice settings.
+My residency in psychiatry at Mount Sinai Hospital included extensive education, training, and direct supervision across various practice settings.
 During my final year, I served as a chief resident.
 Additionally, I was a recipient of the Outstanding Resident Award Program, a program at the National Institute of Mental Health (NIMH) designed to train physician-scientist leaders in psychiatry.

 How does your research background inform your psychiatry practice?

-My doctoral studies in neuroscience, statistics, and genomics have equipped me with the knowledge to understand the complex scientific literature relating to evidence-based psychiatry.
-This allows me to consider the pros and cons of current treatment methods and provide clear explanations of scientific data for shared decision-making.
+My doctoral studies in neuroscience, statistics, and genomics have helps me to understand the complex scientific literature relating to evidence-based psychiatry.
+This helps me to consider the pros and cons of current treatment methods and provide clear explanations of scientific data for shared decision-making.

 Are there any conditions that you do not treat?